Angel Heart: Filming

 During the casting process, Parker and producer Alan Marshall began scouting locations in New York City.
-The director looked at Harlem, believing that the neighborhood was "as un-photographed as other parts of New York are over-used."
-On January 20, 1986, he travelled to New Orleans, where he continued writing the script.
-Parker looked at unused buildings located on Royal Street that would act as a hotel and an abandoned house on Magazine Street that would serve as the home of Margaret Krusemark (Rampling).
-He returned to New York, where he looked at Staten Island and Coney Island.
-Parker's script for Angel Heart required that a total of 78 locations be used for filming between New York and New Orleans.
+The director looked at Harlem, believing that the neighborhood was "as un-photographed as other parts of New York are over-used".
+On January 20, 1986, he traveled to New Orleans, where he continued writing the script.
+Parker looked at unused buildings on Royal Street that would act as a hotel, and an abandoned house on Magazine Street that would serve as the home of Margaret Krusemark.
+He returned to New York City, where he looked at Staten Island and Coney Island.
+Parker's script for Angel Heart required a total of 78 locations be used for filming between New York and New Orleans.

 Principal photography for Angel Heart began on March 31, 1986, and concluded on June 20, 1986, on a budget of $18 million.
-Filming began in Eldridge Street, Manhattan, New York City, which acted as Harry Angel's neighbourhood.
+Filming began in Eldridge Street, Manhattan, New York City, which acted as Harry Angel's neighborhood.
 Production designer Brian Morris and the set-decorating team spent two months designing the set prior to filming, hoping to recreate 1950s New York.
 Because of the warm weather conditions, ice trucks were used to create fake snow.
-Filming then moved to Alphabet City in Manhattan, where several bar scenes and Angel's intimate bedroom scene with Connie (Whitcraft) were filmed.
+Filming moved to Alphabet City in Manhattan, where several bar scenes and Angel's intimate bedroom scene with Connie were filmed.

-The production then moved to Harlem to film a chase scene set during a procession before moving to Coney Island, where the cast and crew underwent severely cold weather conditions.
-The location was used to film a scene in which Angel questions a man, Izzy (George Buck), about the whereabouts of Johnny Favorite while Izzy's wife Bo (Judith Drake) stands waist deep in the ocean.
+The production moved to Harlem to film a chase scene set during a procession before moving to Coney Island, where the cast and crew underwent severely cold weather conditions.
+The location was used to film a scene in which Angel questions Izzy about Johnny Favorite's whereabouts while Izzy's wife Bo stands waist deep in the ocean.
 The original actress who was cast as Bo was injured when she was knocked off her feet by a wave while delivering her first line.
-The actress refused to reshoot the scene, which led to her being replaced by her stand-in, Drake, whom Parker found to be a better actress for the role.
+The actress refused to reshoot the scene, which led to her being replaced by her stand-in, whom Parker found to be a better actress for the role.

 Production returned to Manhattan to film the opening credits sequence.
-Filming then moved to Harlem, New York, where a hospice was used to film a scene involving the character Spider Simpson (Charles Gordone), and many of the hospice's elderly residents acted as extras for the scene.
-On April 17, 1986, the production team moved to Staten Island to film exterior and interior scenes involving the character Dr. Fowler (Michael Higgins).
-Filming then moved to Hoboken, New Jersey, which doubled for a scene set in a New Orleans train station.
-From April 28 to April 29, 1986, the Angel Heart production team returned to Harlem, where Parker filmed Rourke and De Niro's scene in a Harlem mission.
-The two actors next filmed a scene at Lanza's, an Italian restaurant located on the Lower East Side.
+Filming returned to Harlem, where a hospice was used to film a scene involving the character Spider Simpson, and many of the hospice's elderly residents acted as extras for the scene.
+On April 17, 1986, the production team moved to Staten Island to film exterior and interior scenes involving the character Dr. Fowler.

+Filming moved to Hoboken, New Jersey, which doubled for a scene set in a New Orleans train station.
+From April 28 to April 29, 1986, the production team returned to Harlem, where Parker filmed Rourke and De Niro's scene in a Harlem mission.
+The two actors filmed a scene at Lanza's, an Italian restaurant located on the Lower East Side.